- Doctors & Departments

 Children's Colorado's urgent care facilities are all staffed with board-certified pediatricians.
 They are well equipped to determine if your child is too ill for urgent care, in which case they will stabilize them and send him or her to a Children's Colorado emergency department immediately.

-And unlike other hospitals and urgent care locations, we partner with your child's pediatrician or your family doctor to make sure you receive integrated care.
+And unlike other hospitals and urgent care locations, we partner with your child's pediatrician or your family doctor to make sure we work together and communicate about your child’s care.

 There is no difference in the skill level of physicians staffing Children's Colorado's urgent care facilities and some of our emergency departments.
 We prepare our urgent care facilities to help kids who need medical attention for non-life-threatening conditions, like an ear infection or broken arm.

-Going to urgent care in a non-emergency situation can help ensure that our emergency departments do not become overwhelmed with patients who we can care for in a less resource-intensive unit.
+Going to urgent care in a non-emergency situation can help ensure that our emergency departments do not become overwhelmed with patients who do not need as many emergency resources.
 This can help all kids get the level of care they need, faster.

 Whether you go to a Children's Colorado urgent care or emergency department, it will be specially equipped to handle the unique needs of your child.